 Levoit has recently refreshed its air purifier range with fresh looks and some new features.
-With their introduction, Levoit now has an impressive lineup of air purifiers catering to all needs and price range.
+With the introduction of these newer models, Levoit now has an impressive lineup of air purifiers catering to all needs and price range.
 If you read our Levoit LV-H133 Review, you’d know of its one flaw we pointed out there.
 It was the presence of a cylindrical filter but the absence of corresponding air inlets in all directions, which is a requirement for a truly 360° air intake system.
 The Levoit LV-H134 has overcome this design flaw and sucks the air in from all sides.
 More such sharp analysis awaits your perusal in this Levoit LV-H134 Review.

 Levoit LV-H134 Air Purifier Review

-Levoit LV-H134 is a powerful air purifier with all features except for a remote control and mobile APP.
+Levoit LV-H134 is such a powerful air purifier, it stands out from the rest of Levoit’s models.
+With all features except for a remote control and mobile APP, its a great air purifier.
 It is ideal for mid-sized rooms and gives tough competition to the likes of Blueair Blue Pure 121 in coverage area.
 The air intake design are similar, both take impure air from all sides.
 The major difference is that Blue Pure 121 is very simple in its feature set with not even a console as such.
 Levoit LV-H134 on the other hand has a flashy feature-rich console.
 Blue Pure 121 is an extremely popular model with changeable pre-filter skirting of different colors.
 It is a little cheaper compared to Levoit LV-H134 and ought to be so since it lacks many convenience features.

 PRICE – LEVOIT LV-H134